A normal bike helmet? Not in this day and age.

 Lumos is a smart bicycle helmet that goes out of its way to make sure you’re seen when cycling.
 It integrates lights, hard brake, turn signals, and helmet into a single cohesive whole.
 With 10 white lights in the front, 38 red in the rear, and 11 orange on each side, they’ll see you coming no matter where they are.

-The included handlebar remote takes the uncertainty out of turning at night.
+The product comes with a handlebar remote takes the uncertainty out of turning at night.
 Just push the button before you turn, and everyone will know where you’re going.
 The remote also has a built-in sensor that can tell when you’re slowing down (still in beta stage), and then activate all 38 solid LEDs in back to warn anyone behind you.
-With the help of the Apple Watch, the gizmo has recently been updated to allow for gesture controls.
+With the help of the Apple Watch, the gizmo has even been updated to allow for gesture controls.

 The helmet battery lasts about six hours in flashing mode and three in solid mode.
 Charging via the included magnetic charging cable takes just two hours.

-Diamond is not really a smart helmet in the classic sense, but we felt it was worth a mention considering its smart design.
-It’s main party trick is that it folds away neatly into a water bottle-sized case that can be stored in a backpack or large handbag.
+Diamond is not really a smart helmet in the classic sense, but we felt it was worth a mention considering its clever design.
+Its main party trick is that it folds away neatly into a water bottle-sized case that can be stored in a backpack or large handbag.

 The helmet’s patented protective material absorbs and dissipates three times more elastic energy than a traditional bike helmet.
 This means its safer.
 The gizmo is breathable and washable, and if you get tired of the look the outside skin is replaceable.
 Most important of all, it complies with U.S. CPSC and EU EN-1078 cycling helmet safety standards.